-Flora japonica is a photo-novel set in a Japanese parallel world contemporary to ours, where photo technology suffers a few decades time lag.
-The story features the members of the BEJ, a Tokyo-based research center specialized in plant photography.
+Flora japonica is a photo-novel featuring the members of the BEJ, a Tokyo-based old-school research center specialized in plant photography.
 The characters, performed by the director of Bureau d'Etudes Japonaises, seem to have more passion for photography than for the plants they photograph.
 Their knowledge of botany being sadly lacking, will their output be up to their ambitions?

 Navigating between nature photography, corporate communication and geekery, flora japonica is an ode to the Japanese techniques that changed the face of photography in the 20th century, and to the amateur photography practice that accompanied this evolution.